SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_transcode_windows.md

     mfxEncParams.NumExtParam = 1;
 ```

- - Initialize a VPP module in the same way we initialized the decoder and encoder:
+ - Initialize a VPP module in the same way we initialized the decoder and encoder in **section 7**:
 ``` cpp
     // Initialize Media SDK VPP
     sts = mfxVPP.Init(&VPPParams);